RevolutionVA/website2017/README.md

 Description of each wave of ticket sales.

 - `\talks`<br>
-Overview about the sessions.
+Descriptions about each talk.

 - `\pages`<br>
-Speakers, volunteers, and organizers.
+Page content and intros used on the home page.

 Other files in this directory include the following:

 - `schedule.json` <br>List of the times and events. <a href="schedule.json.md">readme</a>

-*Note: Files prefixed with `.` or `_` are ignored by the compiler.*
+*Note: Files prefixed with `.` or `_` and readme.md files are ignored by the compiler.*